Your Options For Reinstating Your License

 The Difference Between A Suspended And Revoked License

 There is a difference between license suspension and license revocation.
 If your license is suspended, you will most likely get it back at the end of the suspension period, assuming you complied with all requirements.
 If the DMV revokes your license, however, you will have to apply for its reinstatement.
 This process can be complicated.
 Our attorneys can help you understand the requirements.
-Most DWI convictions result in a revocation, while many traffic citations only call for a suspension.
+Most DWI convictions result in a revocation, while many traffic tickets only call for a suspension.

 Options While Your License Is Suspended Or Revoked